aimms/user-guide/aimms-ide/Aimms/Options/Project/Data Manager/Data menu overrides/DM2_Case_new_procedure.rst

 If this option is not specified, AIMMS uses built-in code that does the following:

-*   check whether current data needs to be saved first,
+*   Check whether current data needs to be saved first,
-*   set the 'active case' to none.
+*   Set the 'active case' to none.